Alcalá de Henares: Immigration

 Some 18% of the population are of foreign origin, according to the official data, a large part of the newcomers (30%) are immigrants from Eastern Europe.
 Many Chinese businesses have also been established in the city.
 Alcalá has the largest community (18%) of Romanian immigrants in Spain, with over 35,000 people.
 In 2007, for the first time, the immigrants from Romania created a political party for the elections to come.

+Politics

+The current mayor of the municipality is Judith Piquet, of the PP. In the most recent 2023 elections, the PP benefitted from the fall of Ciudadanos, as happened nationally.

 Transport

 Alcalá's excellent transport links with Madrid have led to its becoming a commuter town, with many of its inhabitants travelling to work in the capital.
 By Cercanias (railway) is the lines C2 and C7 that links Alcalá de Henares with Madrid in 35 minutes, or Guadalajara in 25 minutes, also exists in the peak hours trains called CIVIS, direct train, that makes the journey in 20 minutes.
 Also it is linked by bus to Madrid, Guadalajara and several towns and villages in nearby.
 By car, Alcalá de Henares is well linked with the state roads network with the nearby A-2, the highway which starts in Madrid and continues on to Barcelona and to France.

 Alcalá also has an intensive bus system called "Alcalá-Bus" which runs to all the major neighborhoods and costs 1,30 euro per ride.